john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 ## Features

-Superior rembg quality compared to other methods
+Superior rembg quality compared to other methods (just give it a try!)

 Can take batch of images as input